 A short condition test is one means of checking a system's progress under its funding program.
 In a short condition test, the plan's present assets (cash and investments) are compared with actuarial accrued liabilities for: (1) active member contributions on deposit; (2) future benefits to present retired lives; (3) service already rendered by active members.
 In a system that has been following the discipline of level percent of payroll financing, the liabilities for active member contributions on deposit and the future benefits to present retired lives will be fully covered by present assets (except in rare circumstances).
-In addition, the liabilities for service already rendered by active members of present assets.
+In addition, the liabilities for service already rendered by active members will be at least partially covered by the remainder of present assets.
 The larger the funded portion of liability (3), the stronger the condition of the system.